DaleOrders/cdk-workshop/README.md

 ## Step 7: Extend your application (optional)

-Using the resources at the bottom of this tutorial try to do one of the following:
+Now you know how to create and deploy a stack, try to do one of the following:

-- Logging for CloudFront: Enable CloudFront access logging to capture all requests made to your website, which can be useful for monitoring or auditing.

-- Web Application Firewall (WAF): Protect your website with AWS WAF by adding a WebACL to your CloudFront distribution.

-- Cache Control: Configure cache behavior for CloudFront to fine-tune caching of content (e.g., static vs. dynamic content).
+* Use the AWS construct hub below to change some of the properities of the constructs you have in your stack
+* See if you can deploy multiples copies of your stack to the same region
+* See if you can deploy your stack to a different region
+* See if you can create a new stack with a bucket resource and deploy it

 Reference: [AWS Construct Hub](https://constructs.dev/)